What Is Ménière Disease?

 Intratympanic Injection

-If refractoryIntratympanic corticosteroids (dexamethasone): less aggressive, can be repeated.
-Intratympanic gentamicin: partial vestibular chemical ablation, controls vertigo in 85-90% of cases, but with risk of hearing loss.
+If refractoryIntratympanic corticosteroids (dexamethasone): less aggressive, repeatable.
+Intratympanic gentamicin: partial chemical vestibular ablation, controls vertigo in 85-90% of cases, but carries hearing-loss risk.

 Surgery

 Refractory casesEndolymphatic sac decompression, labyrinthectomy (sacrifices hearing), vestibular neurectomy.
-Reserved for cases that did not respond to other therapies.
+Reserved for cases unresponsive to other therapies.

 Acupuncture as Treatment